 Using Priority Settings

-Now that you know what priority settings are and how to define and change them in your AdWords campaigns, the next logical question that you may have is when and why would an advertiser use priority settings?
+Now that you know what priority settings are and how to define and change them inside your Google Ads campaigns, the next logical question that you may have is when and why would an advertiser use priority settings?